Sunday, July 30, 2017

 Affect and effect

-such as capital or capitol, fair for fare.
-A good grammar handbook will have a
+Take care that inappropriate word choices do not slip into your work.
+Watch for such words such as capital or capitol, fair for fare.
+A good grammar handbook will have a longer list.

 Do not use cliches—don’t even use them in dialogue: